CMU-IDS-2020/a3-hello-world/writeup.md

 For the last plot, we use a scatter plot with regression line to show relationhip between feature scores and happiness scores.
 Users could flexibly select regression type to investigate optimal relationship.
 Besides, hovering a data point will execute its tooltip showing country name, happiness score, feature type and feature score.

 The plots are closely binded.
-By choosing the interactive legend on the top right, multi-line chart and scatter plot will highlight the selected features.
+By choosing the interactive legend on the right, multi-line chart and scatter plot will highlight the selected features.
 Besides, selecting the strip plot will simultaneously filter data in other plots and change their axis domain.
 We hope the flexible interactivity of these plots could insipre users' insights into relationship between the six features and happiness.

 <img src="prototype_final.JPG" alt="The final draft prototype" width="600"/>